CharlieLaughton/water_shuffle/README.md

 To run:
 ```
-water-shuffle --trajin test.nc --topology test.pdb --water_name HOH --n_cycles 5 --trajout permuted.nc
+water-shuffle --trajin test.nc --topology test.prmtop --water_name HOH --n_cycles 5 --trajout permuted.nc
 ```
+The test job should take less than 30 seconds to run.
 If you compare the motion of a single water molecule (e.g. residue 4) in the original and permuted versions of the trajectory file (e.g. using VMD or similar) the removal of diffusive motion will be apparent.